-Section on Human Rights Best Graduate Student Paper Award
+The Section on Sociology of Human Rights' Best Graduate Student Paper Award

-Section on Human Rights Gordon Hirabayashi Human Rights Book Award
+The Section on Sociology of Human Rights' Gordon Hirabayashi Human Rights Book Award

 2017: Tianna S. Paschel, Becoming Black Political Subjects: Movements and Ethno-Racial Rights in Colombia and Brazil.
 Princeton University Press, 2017.

 2015: Christopher N. J. Roberts, The Contentious History of the International Bill of Human Rights.
-New York, NY: Cambridge University Press.
+Cambridge University Press.

-2013: Armaline, William T., Davita Silfen Glasberg, and Bandana Purkayastha, eds.
-Human Rights in Our Own Backyard: Injustice and Resistance in the United States.
-(University of Pennsylvania Press, 2011)
+2013: William T. Armaline, Davita Silfen Glasberg, and Bandana Purkayastha, editors, Human Rights in Our Own Backyard: Injustice and Resistance in the United States.
+University of Pennsylvania Press.
+2011.